-Hi! 👋🏻 I’m Trevor Burnham, author of several books on JavaScript, most recently Test-Driven React: Second Edition (2024).
+Hi! 👋🏻 I’m Trevor Burnham, author of several books on JavaScript, most recently Test-Driven React: Second Edition (2024) and Secrets of the JavaScript Ninja: Third Edition (currently in Early Access).
 My areas of expertise run the gamut from UX to a11y to reliability and performance.
 I ❤️ making web apps better!

-You can peruse my résumé on 👔 LinkedIn and check out my open-source work on 🐙 GitHub.
+You can peruse my résumé on 👔 LinkedIn, follow me on 🦋 Bluesky and check out my open-source work on 🐙 GitHub.

 If you have a project I might be interested in, 📬 email me.